GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 - Reads resolve to `Option<offset>` at wiring.
 Present means a field access, and absent means the macro emits the default constant.
 Writes always resolve.
 The runtime does no name lookup, no hashing, and no downcasting.
-In our benchmarks a resolved read costs the same as a native struct field access (0.43ns for both).
+A resolved read costs the same as a native struct field access (0.43ns).
 - Writes that are never read are diagnosed.
 Eliding them is a permitted whole-graph optimization but not required.
 Keeping them in the layout is what keeps the layout a pure function of the upstream cone.